Everyone has limitations. I certainly do. How do you compensate for them?

 By the way, Bohm suggests a minimum group of 20 people (for physical meetings; he lived before the internet emerged), because with a smaller number you would know each other too well, you wouldn’t be surprised, and therefore stay within your comfort zone.
 You do make your decisions within a few hours of such a meeting, and you think that is because you keep the group small and the lines of communication and interaction limited.
 Clear and … limited.
 But … limiting.
 Bohm says: “these decisions by such a small group are risky and simply not the best ones”.
 You also do not build support outside the small group and that can cost you dear.
 After all, these are times when employee engagement and inclusion are paramount.
 The picture here shows the richness of connections when you involve multiple people: you gain a multifold of interaction and enrich dialogue, hence insights.
 Organizations such as Philips, Unilever, the National Police, the Ministry of Public Health and Welfare, RIVM, Landal GreenParks do this with 100 to 10,000 people at a time.
 But also with smaller groups, from 10 to 100, for brainstorm sessions, preparation of offsites, top 100 meetings, Works Council meetings.
 CircleLytics uses its algorithms to recognize differing opinions and confront the participants with these differing, anonymous opinions.
 This leads them to new and better thoughts.
 And those thoughts are bundled and delivered as a result in real time.
 The more people, the richer and more diverse the insights, and the more interactions.
 You could be ready in a few days (prior to your meeting) using the technology of CircleLytics Dialogue.
 Or sometimes a few weeks and – if it’s urgent – in hours.

 Continuous change requires constant engagement and constant dialogue.
 However, if you follow a heuristic, bias-sensitive way of working, just because you want to stay in your comfort zone, you face cognitive dissonance and run unnecessary risks.
 Our view is that this can affect the weak trust, low engagement and toxic culture that organizations measure.
 If you make your decisions without knowledge, experience and insights decentralized in the organization, successful implementation is far from guaranteed.
-What do you think it does to people when they have to do things they don’t agree with and have good reasons for doing so that you weren’t interested in?
+What do you think it does to people when they have to do things they don’t agree with, and possess experience or knowledge you weren’t interested in?

 Modern leadership: dialogue and the brainpower of many